GSI-HPC/openssh-container-login/README.md

 The [`sshd_container.sh`][02] script distributed in this repository is used in conjunction with the OpenSSH `sshd` daemon to launch a Linux container for each `ssh` login from a client.
 This containerizes the environment of user sessions by default.
-Users may specify an environment variable `SINGULARITY_CONTAINER` before executing `ssh` login in order to select a specific container on the login node.
+Users may specify an environment variable `APPTAINER_CONTAINER` before executing `ssh` login in order to select a specific container on the login node.

-_Note that this implementation uses [Singularity][03] as container run-time.
-However this approach should be applicable to other container run-time systems as well (for example [Podman][04])._

 ## Configuration